 Lessons Learned: Korn Ferry's approach underscores the importance of selecting the right AI model to align with business objectives.
 By focusing on adaptability and engagement, they demonstrated how AI can enhance workforce planning and talent management.
 This case offers valuable insights into the strategic integration of AI for organizational success.

-As AI becomes more popular, Organizational Design in the Age of AI tools and software have evolved to become more intuitive and powerful.
-They now offer capabilities that make processes more efficient and decision-making more data-driven.
+As AI becomes more popular, org chart tools and software have evolved to become more intuitive and powerful.
+They offer capabilities that make processes more efficient and decision-making more data-driven.

 Below are some of the most common categories of tools and software, with examples of leading vendors: